-Glycocalyx is a covering of the cells that is composed of phospholipid bilayers along with glycoproteins and glycolipids.
-Carbohydrate moieties present in the glycocalyx are mostly in the form of glycolipids and glycoproteins that play roles varieties of functions such as cell differentiation, cell communication, cell to cell interaction, signal transduction, a receptor to the different invading microbes and in some cases carbohydrate moieties can also serve as an antigen determinant etc.
+The glycocalyx is a covering of the cells that are composed of phospholipid bilayers along with glycoproteins and glycolipids.
+Carbohydrate moieties present in the glycocalyx are mostly in the form of glycolipids and glycoproteins that play roles varieties of functions such as cell differentiation, cell communication, cell to cell interaction, signal transduction, a receptor to the different invading microbes and in some cases carbohydrate moieties can also serve as an antigen determinant, etc.

 Glycolipids and gangliosides

-Cells of the central nervous system are enriched in the carbohydrate moiety containing membrane constituents, including glycoproteins and glycolipids, proteoglycans etc. Glycolipids can be categorized as phosphoglycolipids and sphingoglycolipids, where both are saponifiable lipids but belong to the different class.
+Cells of the central nervous system are enriched in the carbohydrate moiety containing membrane constituents, including glycoproteins and glycolipids, proteoglycans, etc. Glycolipids can be categorized as phosphoglycolipids and sphingoglycolipids, where both are saponifiable lipids but belong to the different classes.
 Phosphoglycolipids belong to the glycerol ester lipids whereas sphingoglycolipids belong to the non-glycerol ester lipids.